cdkini/pypcmgr/README.md

   If no flags are passed, pypcmgr will run all configured tools in SRC.

 Options:
-  -d, --default         Sets up default config (pytest, black, flake8)
+  -d, --default         Sets up default config (black + flake8)

   -c, --config          Generate a prompt to set up user config

   -l, --list            List out all tools noted in current configuration

-  -r, --recursive       Recursively run all configured tools

   -H, --hook            Create pre-commit hooks for all configured tools